VilleOlof/vec/README.md

 Inspired mostly by Rust's `Vec`.

+> [!IMPORTANT]
+> Most of these functions use macros, which does come at a peformance cost.
+> Large operations should be avoided & done manually.

 ```mcfunction
 # Create a new vec & push a value
 function vec:new {v: arr, contents: []}